rwbl/hmitiles-for-domoticz/README.md

 ## QUICK_START

-The folder `docs`contains severs `QUICK_START.md` guides explains how to build basic custom pages using this structure.
+The `QUICK_START.md` guide explains how to build a basic custom page using this structure.

 It covers:
 - folder structure
-- basic tile(s) setup
+- basic tile setup
 - connecting Domoticz device data
-- getting trend data
+- minimal working example

 ---